Reviews, Best Prices, Comparisons, Expert Buying Guides

 BIOS Backup and Recovery

-The GA-Z77M-D3H includes DualBIOS technology, which provides two BIOS chips – a main BIOS and a backup BIOS.
-This feature ensures system recovery in case of BIOS corruption or failure.
-If the main BIOS fails, the backup BIOS automatically takes over, allowing the system to boot and the main BIOS to be restored.
+The GA-Z77M-D3H is equipped with DualBIOS technology, which comprises two BIOS chips—the main BIOS and the backup BIOS.
+This feature allows for system recovery in case of BIOS corruption or failure.
+When the main BIOS goes down, the backup BIOS takes over automatically, making the system bootable and allowing the main BIOS to be restored.

 User Experience